ibm-cloud-docs/Cloudant/api/advanced_replication.md

 with the previous {{site.data.keyword.cloudant_short_notm}} replication mechanism.

 In particular,
 network usage during replication is more efficient.
-The scheduler factors in the current load for individual database nodes within a cluster when it determines the allocation of replication tasks.
+The scheduler takes into account the current load for individual database nodes within a cluster when it determines the allocation of replication tasks.

 Finally,